 And in keeping with the Caddyshack theme, they were renamed the Lacy Underall and the Carl Spackler!

-If you’d like the recipe for another delicious golf cocktail, check out my post for the signature drink of the Masters, the Azalea.
+If you’d like the recipe for another delicious golf cocktail, check out my post for the signature drink of the Masters, the Azalea Cocktail.

 Our first real party since the pandemic is in the books, and it was sooooo good to gather more normally again!

-You can check out the fun Margaritaville theme we’ve thrown for this tournament here.
+You may also want to check out the fun Margaritaville theme party we’ve thrown for this tournament.

 I hope this post inspires you to infuse a little extra fun into whatever kind of party you are having!